joncoop/zipgrade-reporter/README.md

   1. Click "Select CSV Data" button and navigate to the CSV data file you exported.
   2. Click the "Generate Report" button.

 Generating the report takes less than a second.
-The first page contains basic quiz summary statistics.
-The next page contains an alphabetized list of student names (if entered) and grades, and the remaining pages contain individual score reports.
-These pages can easily be cut up and distributed to students to save paper.
+The first pages contains basic quiz summary statistics and alphabetized student summaries.
+The remaining pages contain individual score reports which be cut up and distributed to students to save paper.

 <!--
 ## Donate